ros-navigation/docs.nav2.org/docs/concepts/index.md

 Within the navigation project, there are 2 major transformations that need to be provided, according to community standards.
 The `map` to `odom` transform is provided by a positioning system (localization, mapping, SLAM) and `odom` to `base_link` by an odometry system.

-#### NOTE
+!!! note

     There is **no** requirement on using a LIDAR on your robot to use the navigation system.
 There is no requirement to use lidar-based collision avoidance, localization, or SLAM.
 However, we do provide instructions and support tried and true implementations of these things using lidars.
 You can be equally as successful using a vision or depth based positioning system and using other sensors for collision avoidance.
 The only requirement is that you follow the standards below with your choice of implementation.

 ### Standards